techidaily/site-windows11/source/_posts/time-travel-tech-windows-7-product-key-for-11-activation.md

 ## Remember to Match Windows Versions

  We have already covered not being able to reuse an OEM key.
 The other thing to remember is that you need to match versions when using a Windows 7 key to activate Windows 11\.
-For example, you can't activate[Windows 11 Pro](https://www.makeuseof.com/windows-11-pro-best/) with a Windows 7 Home key.
+For example, you can't activate [Windows 11 Pro](https://www.makeuseof.com/windows-11-pro-best/) with a Windows 7 Home key.

 ## Upgrade to Windows 11 With a Windows 7 Key